g-berthiaume/strsepf/README.md

 Some key design choices:

+- No dynamic memory allocation.
+- Will destroy its input string (by adding '\0').
+- Memory safe: no string copy, only pointer to the input string.
 - Built with C11.
-- Will destroy its input string (by adding '\0').
-- No dynamic memory allocation.
-- Memory safe : no string copy, only pointer to the input buffer (not buffer overflow).
+- Single header.
 - No floating point support.
-- Reentrant (RTOS safe).
+- Re-entrant (RTOS safe).

-Example:
+- Incremental single-pass parsing.
+- Library code is covered with unit-tests.

+Example 1:

 ```c
 // Parse IP string